 How it works

-• The Third Party establishes a subscription for notifications by sending the API endpoint address to the API Provider and requesting that they provide updates to a given API resource to that endpoint address.
+- In order to receive event notifications, first the Third Party must subscribe for notifications by sending the API endpoint address to the API Provider and requesting that they provide updates to a given API resource to that endpoint address.

 Under version 3.0 of the API standards, the event notification function is limited to consent statuses.
 However future development may build on this to enable notifications about transactions, account balances, or changes to customer contact information.